UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 *This page was based on the examples available at the github folder: [Tutorial - Code Organization](https://github.com/UmSenhorQualquer/pyforms/tree/master/tutorials/3.CodeOrganization)*

-The application that we will create on this page will allow us to add People details to a list.
+The application described on this page will allow us to add People details to a list.

 ## **Create the Model**
 ***************************

-Instead of starting by showing you how to develop the GUI I will suggest how to modularize the code in a Model View Control (MVC) style.
+Instead of starting by showing you how to develop the GUI I will suggest first how to modularize the code in a Model View Control (MVC) style.

 First we will create our data model which may be used outside the GUI.

-### Data models
+### Data model

-Start by creating the file Person.py where we will implement the model responsible by storing the a person information.
+Start by creating the file Person.py where we will implement the model responsible for storing the a person information.

 ```python
 class Person(object):